EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 "Yeah, for sure.
 Easy."

 "Don't," said his partner, "She's done this before.
 She *will* kill you."
-Her weapon was still leveled at Ghost's chest, trigger finger tense.
+Her weapon was still leveled at Esper's chest, trigger finger tense.

-"Nuh uh, scout's honor," said Ghost, "I surrender, see?"
+"Nuh uh, scout's honor," said Esper, "I surrender, see?"

 A potential de-escalation in sight, she relaxed a bit.
 Which was a mistake, because the burglar chose that moment to strike one of the officers in the back.
 His gun discharged into the ceiling before clattering across the floor.

-His partner swung around to face the attacker, and Ghost grasped at the air again, twisting the gun out of her hand.
+His partner swung around to face the attacker, and Esper grasped at the air again, twisting the gun out of her hand.
 An unseen force flipped her over, and she struck the service counter hard.

-By the time the officers recovered their posture, Ghost had vanished, and so had the would-be-burglar, leaving only the crowbar behind.
+By the time the officers recovered their posture, Esper had vanished, and so had the would-be-burglar, leaving only the crowbar behind.

-A review of the tapes later would reveal Ghost diving headlong into them, interrupting a sloppy finishing blow that never connected.
+A review of the tapes later would reveal Esper diving headlong into them, interrupting a sloppy finishing blow that never connected.
 They both passed through the wall, into the parking lot, and out of sight.

 ---

 Adrenaline propelled them over another chain-link fence, but they hit the ground at a crawl.
-They hadn't seen Ghost in three blocks, but they could hear her sometimes, just behind them.
+They hadn't seen Esper in three blocks, but they could hear her sometimes, just behind them.

 It was like something out of a horror movie.

 They weren't sure who's yard this was, but nobody stirred inside, so they took a moment to catch their breath and listen to the passing of sirens.
 They jammed the sweaty ski mask into their pocket, thanking God for fresh air and life itself.

 After a moment, the fence groaned, bending out about half an inch.
-They watched with fascination as Ghost faded into view, sitting against it.
+They watched with fascination as Esper faded into view, sitting against it.
 They didn't have the energy to run anymore.

 "You wanna tell me what you thought you were doing just now?"